A veteran’s tale: Alone in the dark

 He admits he wasn’t trained for it.

 “I didn’t really know anybody,” he says.
 “I just did it.
-For me it was crazy tough, but I finished and met some wonderful people, including my girlfriend!
-Not a race but that was my first ultra distance, and again was hooked.
-My girlfriend is an experienced ultra runner, marathoner and triathlete.
-She taught me a lot and inspired me to push myself.”
+For me it was crazy tough, but I finished and met some wonderful people.
+Not a race but that was my first ultra distance, and again was hooked.”

 What drew Starkey to the ultra scene is also similar to what unites service members.